deepak-1530/Drone-Trajectory-Planning/README.md

 # Drone-Trajectory-Planning
 Contains various trajectory planning algorithms for drones (minimum jerk, spline trajectory etc. ) for drones.

-Drone is controlled using MAVSDK-Python
+Drone is controlled using MAVSDK-Python.